Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

 Joomla gives you the flexibility and control to create the kinds of website you can think of, like; eCommerce, membership, and other websites.
 This can be archived through its extensions!

 It comes with lots of extensions that provide additional functionalities for almost anything you would want to do in Joomla.
 In simpler words; there are Joomla extensions for almost anything you would want to do.
-Like: Joomla SEO extension – for managing Joomla SEO, Joomla eCommerce extension – for creating powerful online store in Joomla, etc. Joomla extensions are meant to provide additional functionalities, and to make things easier for you.
+Like: Joomla SEO extension – for managing Joomla SEO, Joomla eCommerce extension – for creating eCommerce websites using Joomla, GDPR Joomla extension – for making your site GDPR compliant, etc. Joomla extensions are meant to provide additional functionalities, and to make things easier for you.

 Also, there is an official Joomla extension directory, where you can find a whole lot of Joomla extensions, based upon categories.